 Structural ordering functions.
 These functions coincide with the usual orderings over integers, characters, strings and floating-point numbers, and extend them to a total ordering over all types.
 The ordering is compatible with (=).
 As in the case of (=), mutable structures are compared by contents.
-Comparison between functional values may raise Invalid_argument.
-Comparison between cyclic structures may not terminate.
+Comparison between functional values raises Invalid\argument.
+Comparison between cyclic structures does not terminate.